Bij1: 2021 general election

 In February 2020, the party announced that it would compete in the 2021 general election.
-In November 2020, the candidate list was approved by the general assembly.
-Sylvana Simons was again selected as lijsttrekker and anti-racism activist Quinsy Gario was placed as the second place candidate.
-The party is supported by prominent lijstduwers, such as academic Gloria Wekker and actresses Anousha Nzume and Romana Vrede.
+The candidate list was approved by the general assembly in November 2020.
+Sylvana Simons was again selected as lead candidate, while poet and anti-racism activist Quinsy Gario was placed on the second spot.
+The party was supported by prominent lijstduwers, such as academic Gloria Wekker, actresses Anousha Nzume and Romana Vrede and former national spokeswoman for sex worker labor union PROUD Yvette Luhrs.
+The party achieved 0.84% of the vote share, securing a seat in the House for the first time.